Julius-Scriba/Distributed-Diagnostic-Update-Framework/README.md

 übermittelt.
 Neue Befehle können als Plugins registriert werden und melden sich beim `CommandRegistry` an.

-Administratoren können über die API-Key geschützten Endpunkte `/admin/agents`, `/admin/logs/<uuid>` und `/admin/command/<uuid>` auf den Server zugreifen.
-Der API-Schlüssel wird via `X-API-KEY` Header übermittelt.
+Administratoren melden sich nun über `/login` mit einem API-Key an und erhalten ein zeitlich begrenztes JWT.
+Dieses wird im `Authorization` Header an alle `/admin/*` Endpunkte angehängt.
 Die Logs-Schnittstelle liefert Recon-Berichte und Servermeldungen eines Agents chronologisch als JSON.

 ### Web UI

 A React-based interface in `frontend/` allows operators to log in with their API key and manage agents.
-Open `/login` to enter the key; it is stored in `localStorage` under `ULTSPY_API_KEY` and automatically sent with all `/admin/*` requests.
-If the backend responds with `401 Unauthorized` the key is cleared and the user is redirected to `/login`.
+Open `/login` to enter the key; it is stored in `localStorage` under `ULTSPY_JWT` and automatically sent in the `Authorization` header for all `/admin/*` requests.
+If the backend responds with `401 Unauthorized` the token is removed and the user is redirected to `/login`.
 Network issues trigger a global "Verbindung zum Backend unterbrochen." banner.
-Operators can log out via the header button which clears the stored key.
+Operators can log out via the header button which clears the token.
 The **Agents** page retrieves data from `/admin/agents` and shows the online state.
 A colored badge marks its stability as **Stable**, **Warning**, **Degraded** or **Offline** depending on the last heartbeat.
 Clicking an entry opens `/agents/:uuid` with detailed information and a quick